kenadave/AWS/SAA-C03/Instance_store.md

 high throughput but large chunk then low iops possible

 7) encrypted volumes are created by
    - copying snapshot, encrypt it and create new volume out of it
    - while creating volume from a snapshot,select for encryption

+8) gp3, io1, io2 consistent performance
+   gp2, st1, sc1 has credit & bursts